MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 Manual alignment involves two basic steps:

-1. Using the PC Authoring app, import a 3D representation of a physical object.
+1. Using the PC authoring app, import a 3D representation of a physical object.
 This could be a CAD model used to create the physical object or a scanned model after fabrication.

-2. Using HoloLens Authoring mode, place the 3D digital representation directly over a physical part.
+2. Using HoloLens Author mode, place the 3D digital representation directly over a physical part.

 To import a 3D representation:

-1. Open the PC Authoring app.
+1. Open the PC authoring app.

 2. On the right side of the screen, select the **Import** command.